dandeliongold/mcp-config-editor/README.md

 Other fancier MCP server management tools are already out there.
 However many MCP users are not software developers (or are just impatient like me).
 So this is just a simple configuration app that doesn't require any cryptic command line stuff (docker, node, python, etc.) to get up and running.

+Toolbase is another good option: [https://github.com/Toolbase-AI/toolbase](https://github.com/Toolbase-AI/toolbase)

+The main difference between this and Toolbase is that this app is more of a general MCP configuration file manager, while Toolbase is focused on streamlining setup for a curated list of popular servers.
+If this app still looks a little too complicated, you should try Toolbase first!

 Hopefully Claude Desktop will just add something like this to the app soon to make MCP setup a little more accessible.

 ## Features